-The Company is funded with minimal equity and mainly with internal borrowings and payables to related parties.
+The Company is funded mainly with equity and with payables to related parties.
 The Company's parent confirmed to the Company that it is its current policy to ensure that the Company is in the position to meet its debts and capital investment expenditure commitments as they fall due.
+The Company's parent also confirmed to the Company that they will provide support to the Company as to ensure that they will have adequate funds to meet their liabilities when they fall due.